HL7/ebm/input/pagecontent/composition.md

 ### EvidenceReportPackage Profile of Composition Resource

-The **[EvidenceReportPackage Profile][EvidenceReportPackage]** is used for a base structure to extend the **[EvidenceReport Profile][EvidenceReport]** with optional sections for Introduction, Discussion, Methods, References, Competing Interests, Acknowledgements, and Appendices.
+The **[EvidenceReportPackage Profile][EvidenceReportPackage]** is used for a base structure to extend the **[EvidenceReport Profile][EvidenceReport]** with optional sections for Summary, Introduction, Discussion, Methods, References, Competing Interests, Acknowledgements, and Appendices.

 ### ComparativeEvidenceReport Profile of Composition Resource